RyotaMitaraiWeb/Flashcards/README.md

 * * ``api`` - the various API endpoints to which you can send requests.
 Each endpoint property is preppended by the ``VITE_API_URL`` environment variable automatically, so you do not have to provide it with each request yourself.
 * * ``colors`` - the hex values of each valid palette color from ``allowedPreferences``.
 * * ``httpstatus`` - an enum that provides verbose formatting of all HTTP status codes that appear at least once within the application.
+* * ``invalidActionsMessages`` - provides messages for invalid actions like failed login, unauthorized entry, and etc., those are typically displayed with a snackbar.
+* * ``succesActionsMessages`` - provides messages for successful actions (like a successful login), those are typically displayed with a snackbar
+* * ``validationErrorMessages`` - messages related to failed validations (e.g. message for when the username is too short).
+* * ``validationRules`` - values for validation, e.g. the minimum length of a username, the minimum amount of flashcards in a deck, and so on.
 * ``guards`` - contains route guards to prevent unauthorized access to desired pages.
 Check the subfolder for more information on each guard.
 * ``router`` - holds all files related to Vue Router.
 * ``stores`` - holds all Pinia states.
 Check the subfolder for more information on each state and when to use them